 | 2021 | Fixed versus fluctuating capital comparison | 3 |

-The five-year trend confirms that the Profit and Loss Appropriation Account is the single most-tested format, with guarantee of profit and past adjustments rotating as the long-form numerical.
-Memorising the T-format and practising one guarantee problem and one past-adjustment problem per week is the most efficient revision strategy.
+The five-year trend shows the Profit and Loss Appropriation Account is the most-tested format, with guarantee of profit and past adjustments rotating as the long numerical.
+Practise one guarantee problem and one past-adjustment problem each week.

 Full year-wise PYQ map: Chapter 1 Solutions with Year-wise PYQ Coverage